 Siguniangshan, or Four Sisters Mountain (sometimes known as Four Maidens Mountain) is a series of four peaks near the village of Rilong in the Aba Tibetan Autonomous Prefecture in Sichuan Province, China.

 The highest of the peaks, known as Yaomei Feng stands at a staggering 6,250 metres (20,500 feet) and its snowy peak dominates the landscape for miles around.
-The mountain is situated in Mount Siguniang National Park which also comprises of three valleys surrounding Siguniangshan.
+The mountain is situated in Mount Siguniang National Park which also comprises three valleys surrounding Siguniangshan.

 I was to be travelling with a friend and we met at Chadianzi Bus Station in Chengdu early one Saturday morning in November.
 The bus left at 8:00am and we were stuck in heavy traffic leaving the city.